-Given that there have only been two exits made by search fund entrepreneurs as of December 2011 and two cases of companies failing, it is too early to publish meaningful performance data.
-However, directionally speaking the performance seems to mirror the search fund performance data published in the 2011 Stanford GSB note on U.S. and Canadian search funds; of the 40 search funds that made acquisitions, 23 (58%) resulted in a successful exit and 17 (42%) resulted in the company being shut down.
-As a means of reference, the same study reported an aggregate internal rate of return of 34.4% and 11.1x return on investment.
+Given that there have only been four exits made by international search fund entrepreneurs as of December 2013 and two cases of companies failing, it is too early to publish meaningful performance data.
+However, directionally speaking, the performance seems to mirror the search fund performance data published in the 2013 Stanford GSB note on U.S. and Canadian search funds; of the 39 "terminal" search funds in that study that made acquisitions, 22 (56%) resulted in a successful exit and 17 (44%) resulted in the company being shut down.
+As a means of reference, the same study reported an aggregate internal rate of return of 34.9% and 10.0x return on investment.